ideas-lab-nus/vizpro/docs/README.md

 ### Opening a downloaded definition
  - Using the `Upload` button in the Top Bar, the definition can re-instated.
 The uploaded file must be a `json` file.
+ - When a valid `json` file is uploaded, all the previous components and edges will be deleted.

 ---